Exclusive · Google Ads Sourced

 Hawaii consistently ranks among highest pedestrian fatality rates in the nation; 37 pedestrian deaths in 2024 (+61% YoY); 13 of those killed were homeless individuals.
 Honolulu (urban) and Big Island (rural shoulder) drive concentrated volume.
 Pickard unitary premises duty supports upper-tier outcomes when pedestrian and premises theories overlap.

 We focus on cases firms actually want to buy.
-Med-mal leads can be added on request, but they are not part of our headline coverage given the HRS § 663-8.7 $375,000 noneconomic cap and the 6-year statute of repose under § 657-7.3.
+Med-mal leads can be added on request, but they are not a focus area given the HRS § 663-8.7 $375,000 noneconomic cap and the 6-year statute of repose under § 657-7.3.

 The Law